Lecture fees are $400. Presented in a Power Point format, a screen and microphone are requested. See Laura’s Contract for more information.

 Delight in the stitch!
 From the hand-dyeing of her pearl cotton threads to the final stitch, Laura tells all about her colorful hand-embroidered fused art quilts.
 Learn how she makes the quilts, dyes the thread, and selects the stitches to use on the quilt tops.
 Placement of stitches and other helpful tips will inspire you to add hand embroidery to your own work.
 The program includes a set of catchy tunes sung about the art of embroidery like “Glory to the Stitcher.”
 You’ll see an exhibit of her small stitched art quilts and an array of hand-dyed threads and fabrics in a trunk show from the Artfabrik dyers .

 Explore the artist’s quirky mind with this lecture about quilt making in a series.
-Enjoy the revelation that one chicken quilt will surely lead to a second, third or fortieth.
-And discover what drives a person to create multiple quilts about a blue chair, garden implements, or unsung kitchen appliances.
+Enjoy the revelation that one chicken quilt will surely lead to a second, third, or fortieth.
+Discover what drives a person to create multiple quilts about a blue chair, garden implements, or unsung kitchen appliances.
 All is revealed in this exposé, the Confessions of a Serial Quilter.
-After the lecture, which includes dramatic renditions from Songs of the Fuser, Laura will display her small quilts (“mini-series quilts”) and offer a trunk show of hand-dyed fabric and threads from the Artfabrik dyers.
+After the lecture, which includes dramatic renditions from Songs of the Fuser, Laura will display her small art quilts, answer questions, and offer a trunk show of hand-dyed fabric and threads from the Artfabrik dye shop.

 The Not So Very Accurate History of Fusing